Study Nursing at St. Mary’s University

 • Community-based service learning opportunities

-• Focused on care of vulnerable populations
+• Focused on the care of vulnerable populations

 • Focused on both the art and science of nursing